-Bernie Grablowsky, PhD, PCAM, President and Chief Executive Officer
+Bernie Grablowsky, PhD, PCAM, Chairman of the Board of Directors and Chief Executive Officer

 Bernie’s interests include hiking, wilderness horseback riding and mountain biking in Colorado each summer as well as travelling throughout the U.S. and the Caribbean.
 He is still adding to his “bucket list.”
 Bernie is an avid reader of fiction on vacations, but sticks to business publications at home.
 His newest passion is swimming and he continues to add laps, and distance, in his quest to “mile” each week.